qianyupeng1010/cse15l-lab-reports/index.md

 > ls <directory>, where <directory> is "/home/linux/ieng6/cs15lsp23/cs15lsp23abc", where the "abc" is one of the other group members’ username
 <br><br>

-*I wish I could bring you a screenshot of interesting commands I have tried, but I did not know why the CSE basement does not allow me to log in again with the same password and account name I used in lab time.
+**I wish I could bring you a screenshot of interesting commands I have tried, but I did not know why the CSE basement does not allow me to log in again with the same password and account name I used in lab time.
 I'm trying to figure it out!
-I copyed and pasted what I tried in lab to our group document, but it is not a screenshot.  *
+I copyed and pasted what I tried in lab to our group document, but it is not a screenshot:( .**

 # Congratulations!
 You Finished This Tutorial!
 Wish You Have a Wonderful Journey in CSE15L